ZhenyingZhu/StudyNotes/Git.md

 `git rev-parse --show-toplevel` returns the root of the git repo folder.

 `git -am "msg"` can add and commit together (Hum?
 Seems like not working, maybe add an [alias](https://stackoverflow.com/questions/2419249/how-can-i-stage-and-commit-all-files-including-newly-added-files-using-a-singl)).

+`git submodule` delete the folder to resolve un-commited changes.